Learn the meaning of and remember 5 commonly used expressions in English through watching online videos and completing quizzes.

 5. PULLING YOUR LEG

-In the first exercise, you have to choose which of the above expressions is correct for the sentence.
+In the first exercise, you have to choose which of the expressions is correct for the sentence.
 Use the context of the sentence(s) to help you decide which one is correct.

 In both exercises, you should only use each of the 5 expressions once.